Living, Mexico Essentials

 Miscellaneous practicalities

-The chapter about moving and relocation logistics in our free eBook guide to living and retirement sets out the plethora of practical matters and details which need to be considered as you move from one place to another.
-Many of these matters are relevant whether you move to Mexico full-time or part-time—the principal difference is that if you are living here only part time, you’ll effectively be managing lifestyles in two different locations simultaneously.
+The guide to living and retirement sets out the plethora of practical matters and details which need to be considered as you move from one place to another.
+Many of these matters are relevant whether you move to Mexico full-time or part-time—the principal difference is that if you are living here only part time, you’ll effectively be managing lifestyles in at least two different locations simultaneously.

 Practical matters as you prepare to leave Mexico

-If you intend to leave Mexico for an extended period before returning, the key matters for you to consider will likely include:
+If you intend to leave Mexico for a defined period each year and return months later (or next season/year), the key matters for you to consider prior to your planned departure date from Mexico will likely include:

 Resources for Living & Lifestyle in Mexico